 - 1. Athletic directors must interview all volunteer coaches before the principal's approval. - 2.
 Before selection of volunteers, the head coach must agree to the selection and supervision of the volunteers. - 3.
 The athletic director and principal must oversee and monitor the volunteer program. - 4.
 If a volunteer is selected for one sport, efforts must be made to recruit volunteer coaches for the equivalent sport. - 5.
 Applicants must have expertise in the sport. - 6.
 Applicants should be role models. - 7.
 Applicants must submit the results of a recent tuberculin skin test/x-ray and fulfill the requirements of the volunteer application. - 8.
 A copy of the volunteer application will be kept by the school principal and a copy should be sent to the office of athletics for review. - 9.
-Hold a current CPR/AED Certificate. - 10.
+Hold a current CPR/AED/First Aid Certification. - 10.
 Hold a current certificate in concussion management. - 11.
 Hold a current certificate in sportsmanship. - 12.
-Complete and pass Norfolk Public Schools Volunteer Program.
+Hold a certificate from Norfolk Public Schools Student-Athlete Mental Health for Coaches